groutoutlook/find-lite-extension/README.md

 In Find Lite, there is no need for any additional settings.
 The process for all operations is the same: call out with shortcuts - search - exit.

+In Find Lite, you can configure whether search shortcuts are disabled when typing in text input fields.
+By default, shortcuts are blocked in text inputs to prevent interference with normal typing.
+This can be adjusted in the extension settings.

 ## Installation

 You can quickly install this plugin by opening the Chrome Web Store in your Chrome browser and searching for "Find Lite".